citiususc/perldoop/README.md

 * *examples/* Simple examples to illustrate the use of **Perldoop**.
 In the current version it includes **HelloWorld** and **WordCount** applications written in Perl.
 * *applications/* More complex Perl applications.
 The current version includes three natural language processing modules written in Perl.
 In particular, the modules process plain text to perform the following tasks: **Named Entity Recognition** (NER), **Part-of-Speech Tagging** and **Named Entity Classification** (NEC).
 All the modules process text in Spanish language.

-All the examples and applications have been tested by using Hadoop 2.2.0.
+All the examples and applications have been tested using **Hadoop 2.2.0**.